iZettle/Lift/README.md

 }
 ```

-Because the context and key-path are really valuable during debugging, it's important to not loose those when throwing validation errors.
+Because the context and key-path are really valuable during debugging, it's important to not lose those when throwing validation errors.
 Hence, Lift has added assert helper methods to `Jar` that you should use:

 ```swift
 init(jar: Jar) throws {